Jesper-Hustad/assignments/pa_4240/2/README.md

 The observer pattern is based on the interaction between an observor and observable.
 The observable notifies when there are changes and notifies the observor.
 This can be useful in message oriented applications where a state is changing and all parts need to be up to date.

 For the codebase the best use i could think of was for score changes (the pong game points).
 I moved all logic for the ball from the main method into it's own Ball class so this implementation would make a bit more sense.
+So the main class is the observor while the ball is the observable.

 First i went for the Observable class in java, but found out that this has been depricated.
 The closest replacement i could find was the `PropertyChangeListener`.